PEDIATRIC AND CHILD EYE CARE

 Every experience a preschooler has is an opportunity for growth and development.
 They use their vision to guide other learning experiences.
 From ages 2 to 5, a child will be fine-tuning the visual abilities gained during infancy and developing new ones.

-School-aged Vision: 6 to 18 Years of Age
+School-Aged Eye Exams: 6 to 18 Years of Age

 A child needs many abilities to succeed in school.
 Good vision is a key.
 It has been estimated that as much as 80% of the learning a child does occurs through his or her eyes.
 Reading, writing, chalkboard work, and using computers are among the visual tasks students perform daily.
 A child’s eyes are constantly in use in the classroom and at play.
 When his or her vision is not functioning properly, education and participation in sports can suffer.